Organization of sustainability work

-Management systems and action plans ensure that SSAB systematically works on critical sustainability aspects.
-Several different management systems and tools, both developed in-house and third-party certified, are used to effectively control operations in accordance with SSAB’s Code of Conduct and the governing documents.
+Management systems and action plans ensure that SSAB systematically works on critical aspects of sustainability.
+Several different management systems and tools, both developed in-house and third-party certified, are used to effectively control operations in accordance with SSAB’s Code of Conduct and governing documents.
 Safety management systems for systematic health and safety work, according to OHSAS 18001 or ISO 45001:2018 (which will replace OHSAS in 2021), have been implemented at all production sites.
 Environmental and climate work takes place primarily within the scope of the ISO 14001 environmental management standard and via local energy management systems.